Frequently asked questions

 3. Longitudinal or panel data

-On the Data sources page you will find a list of data sources that are used in the underlying scientific papers that support our IZA World of Labor articles.
+On the Data sources page you will find a list of data sources that have been used in the underlying scientific papers that support our World of Labour articles.

 • What is shown in the information about the method?

-• What do the different colors for each country mean on the evidence map?
+• What do the different colours for each country mean on the evidence map?

-When there is empirical evidence for one particular country, that country is colored to indicate how it is classified according to the classifications used in The Global Competitiveness Report (GCR) 2014–2015 (p.
+When there is empirical evidence for one particular country, that country is coloured to indicate how it is classified according to the classifications used in The Global Competitiveness Report (GCR) 2014–2015 (p.
 11) by the World Economic Forum’s (WEF) Center for Global Competitiveness and Performance.
-A country that is not categorized in the GCR will be colored gray.
+A country that is not categorized in the GCR will be coloured gray.

 The GCR is the flagship publication of the WEF and it gives a detailed assessment of the “productive potential [/competitiveness] of nations worldwide,” in particular of 144 economies in its 2014/2015 volume.
 The authors of the study define competitiveness as “the set of institutions, policies, and factors that determine the level of productivity of a country” (p.
 4).
 Their productivity measure thus goes beyond the differentiation between “more,” “less,” or “least developed regions” such as given by the United Nations , for instance, or “lower,” “lower-middle,” “upper-middle,” and “higher-income economies” such as in the World Bank Income Groups.